IstvanGercsak/TheMonkees/README.md

 This site made as my first Milestone project at Code Institue.
 The main goal was to create a responsive, user centric frontend website using the HTML5 and CSS3 technology.
 On the website the user can navigate between the pages easily and they can use the website on every device as well thanks for the responsive design and implementation.

-On the page we can find information about the band members, about the tour(where, when and how many ticket is available).
+On the page we can find information about the band members about the tour(where, when and how many ticket is available).
 We can listen some sample song and watch video clips on the Media site.
 We can send request for the band if We would like to invite them for a party.

 ## UX